 Standard 5.1’s measure of compliance has been replaced with a requirement to perform an internal audit of pathology reports.
 Programs are expected to comply with the updated requirements, as fully detailed in the Standards manual, by January 1, 2024.

-Standards 5.3: Sentinel Node Biopsy for Breast Cancer, 5.4: Axillary Lymph Node Dissection for Breast Cancer, 5.5: Wide Local Excision for Primary Cutaneous Melanoma, and 5.6: Colon Resection are being phased in over a three-year period, which began in 2022.
+The following implementation timeline is being utilized for Standard 5.3: Sentinel Node Biopsy for Breast Cancer; Standard 5.4: Axillary Lymph Node Dissection for Breast Cancer; Standard 5.5: Wide Local Excision for Primary Cutaneous Melanoma; Standard 5.6: Colon Resection; Standard 5.7: Total Mesorectal Excision; and Standard 5.8: Pulmonary Resection.

 Standards 5.3-5.8 were republished with substantive updates in 2021 and 2023.
 Please review the most recent version of Optimal Resources for Cancer Care (2020 Standards) for updates.